-8.5.1 The Accounts Assistant must:
+- 8.5.1 A member of the Finance team must: - Review aged debtor analysis report weekly. - Reconcile the debtor ledger balance to the general ledger control account monthly. - Email Debtor Statements to outstanding debtors monthly. - Ring all Debtors whose payment are outstanding more than 45 days and obtain reason for late payment and agree payment dates, this will be confirmed in writing and any further contact will be documented. - 8.5.2 The Finance Director will review and monitor the following monthly: - Aged debtor reports. - Average debtor days. - Overdue customer accounts as a percentage of accounts receivable. - Turnover by customer reports for the year to date. - Test and review the debtor aged list for credit balances. - Advise the Finance and Risk Committee and CEO of any Debtor that is not paying. - Discuss with the Finance and Risk Committee and CEO if a long outstanding debtor will be issued with a legal letter. - At the year end the Finance Director will prepare a list of bad debts and doubtful debts for the Finance and Risk Committee.
+This report will include detail of the

-- Review aged debtor analysis report weekly. - Reconcile the debtor ledger balance to the general ledger control account monthly. - Email Debtor Statements to outstanding debtors monthly. - Ring all Debtors whose payment are outstanding more than 45 days and obtain reason for late payment and agree payment dates, this should be confirmed in writing and any further contact should be documented. - 8.5.2 The Finance Director should review and monitor the following monthly: - Aged debtor reports. - Average debtor days. - Overdue customer accounts as a percentage of accounts receivable. - Turnover by customer reports for the year to date. - Test and review the debtor aged list for credit balances. - Advise the Finance Committee and CEO of any Debtor that is not paying. - Discuss with the Finance Committee and CEO if a long outstanding debtor should be issued with a legal letter. - At the year end the Finance Director should prepare a list of bad debts and doubtful debts for the Finance Committee.
-This report should include detail of the collection process undertaken and recommendation to minimise this type of bad debt reoccurring. - Accrue for all goods and services provided in the month that have not been invoiced.
+- collection process undertaken and recommendation to minimise this type of bad debt reoccurring. - Accrue for all goods and services provided in the month that have not been invoiced.

-09. PROCUREMENT
+09. Procurement